bereket-7/kacha-psp/README.md

 1. **Trace Number**: Must be unique for every payment request
 2. **Callback URL**: Required for Push USSD payments.
 Must be publicly accessible
 3. **Authentication**: Uses Basic Authentication with App ID as username and API Key as password
+4. **Transfer Validation**: Always validate transfers before execution to ensure account validity and sufficient funds
+5. **Short Code**: Required for B2C transfers.
+Get this from your Kacha Merchant Portal
-4. **Error Handling**: All methods return errors that should be handled appropriately
+6. **Error Handling**: All methods return errors that should be handled appropriately
-5. **Production**: Remember to disable debug mode and set appropriate timeouts in production
+7. **Production**: Remember to disable debug mode and set appropriate timeouts in production

 ## Testing